jaelcve/RoutineMaker/README.md

 # RoutineMaker
 Implementation in Kotlin

-This simple app is for users to create new healthy routines/habits to stick with them
+This simple app is for users to create new healthy routines/habits and stick with them.

+make use of SQLiteDatabase to store user created routines.